 Teaching Data Science

-Since 2019, Quentin has created online data science lessons and taught them in-person and virtually as part of the data science team at SESYNC.
+From 2019-2021, Quentin created online data science lessons and taught them in-person and virtually as part of the data science team at SESYNC.
 Quentin has either created or contributed to a whole host of lessons available on the SESYNC cyberhelp page.
-Topics include basic and advanced git, using R and APIs to get online data, and geospatial data.
+Topics include basic and advanced git, using R and APIs to get online data, and geospatial data packages in R.

 These are the R packages that Quentin has created or contributed to.